Tara Strong

-Tara Lyn Strong (born February 12, 1973) is a Canadian and American actress.
+Tara Lyn Strong (born February 12, 1973) is a Canadian-American actress.
 She is known for her voice work in animation, websites, and video games.
 Strong's voice roles include animated series such as The Powerpuff Girls, The Fairly OddParents, My Little Pony: Friendship Is Magic, Teen Titans, Xiaolin Showdown, Ben 10, Drawn Together, The New Batman Adventures, Rugrats, The Proud Family, Chowder, Wow!
 Wow!
 Wubbzy!, Unikitty!, and DC Super Hero Girls.
 She has also voiced characters in the video games Mortal Kombat X, Ultimate Marvel vs. Capcom 3, Jak and Daxter, Final Fantasy X, Final Fantasy X-2, Blue Dragon, and Batman: Arkham.
-Strong has earned Annie Award and Daytime Emmy nominations and won an award from the Academy of Interactive Arts & Sciences.
+Strong's work on Final Fantasy X-2 earned her an award from the Academy of Interactive Arts & Sciences.

 Early life

 Strong was born as Tara Lyn Charendoff in Toronto, Ontario, on February 12, 1973, the younger daughter of Syd and Lucy Charendoff.
-Her parents are of Russian-Jewish ancestry, and her grandparents emigrated to Canada after fleeing pogroms in Russia.
-Strong has called her Jewish background "a big part of her identity".
-Her grandfather was a cantor, while her grandmother ran a catering business in Toronto's Beth Radom Congregation.
-She has a sister.
+She was raised in Toronto with her older sister, Marla.
+Her parents were of Russian-Jewish ancestry, and Strong has said that her grandparents came to Canada after fleeing pogroms in Russia.
+She has described her Jewish heritage as "a big part of her identity".
+Her grandfather was a cantor, while her grandmother operated a catering business at Toronto's Beth Radom Congregation.

-At age four, Strong became interested in acting and volunteered to be a soloist at a school production.
-Strong worked in Yiddish Theatre in Toronto, where she memorized her lines phonetically because she did not know the Yiddish language.
-Strong also performed with the Toronto Jewish Theater, where she acted in A Night of Stars and was featured in an audiotape for "Lay Down Your Arms" with the Habonim Youth Choir, singing the lyrics in both English and Hebrew.
+Strong has recalled that she was interested in performing from an early age.
+At four, she volunteered to perform a solo in a school production, an experience that encouraged her interest in acting and singing.
+She subsequently participated in Toronto's Jewish and Yiddish theatrical community.
+Although she spoke Hebrew rather than Yiddish, she learned her Yiddish lines phonetically and performed for Yiddish-speaking audiences.
+She also performed with the Toronto Jewish Theater in A Night of Stars and participated in a recording of "Lay Down Your Arms" with the Habonim Youth Choir, singing the song in both English and Hebrew.

+Her family also had a connection to the retail business.
+Her parents operated a Toronto toy and candy store called The Wiz, which Strong has recalled as an early seller of Hello Kitty merchandise in Canada.
+She later described seeing her father in a Hello Kitty costume when she was a child, years before she herself was cast as the character.
+Strong has also recalled that her parents supported her interest in performing and that she attended acting, singing, and dancing classes while growing up in Toronto.